 The Group reviews its mineral resource estimates on regular basis and as at 1 April 2020 the Group obtained a mineral resource (not reserve) estimate from a third party, Wardell Armstrong.
-Wardell Armstrong has issued their report on 25 March 2021 and amended the report and filed it on 10 November 2021 the delay in issuing report due to COVID-19 travel restrictions.
+Wardell Armstrong has issued their report on 10 November 2021 the delay in issuing report due to COVID-19 travel restrictions.
 This report has superseded the Companies previous estimate of recoverable reserves and resources that was prepared in 2017.